WW 173 (Captopril 50 mg)

 Pill imprint WW 173 has been identified as Captopril 50 mg.

 Captopril is used in the treatment of high blood pressure; hypertensive emergency; diabetic kidney disease; heart failure; cystinuria (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
-Captopril 50 mg is not subject to the Controlled Substances Act.
+Captopril 50 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 50 mg

 - Elliptical / Oval